daddimy/daddimy/README.md

 - 👋 Hi, I’m @daddimy
 - 👀 I’m interested in ... crypto !!
 - 🌱 I’m currently learning ...
-IT
+IT!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...